reagul/PCF-DotNet-Workshop/README.md

 - - -
 #### Pre-Req

+PCF Developer Account

 - Valid Pivotal Cloud Foundry Developer Account ** Find it on your Confluence Wiki **
+- Or Ask us for one

 Visual Studio